Text Merge

 View Options

 Text merge exposes options that change how the comparison is computed or displayed.
-These options are available from the options menu.
+These options are available in the Funnel button (top right).